 Climate & Energy

-- Ongoing efforts are being made to replace fossil fuels as much as possible with sustainably-produced biomass.
-During 2020, the contribution of biomass to our overall thermal power requirements was 10% whereas this figure is targeted to increase >30% within 2021.
+- The replacement of fossil fuels with sustainably-produced biomass is a major focus area for Grecian Magnesite.
+During 2022, the contribution of biomass to our overall thermal power requirements was approx. 10% (on energy basis) whereas this figure is set to increase above 20% within 2023 and more than 40% from 2024 onwards.
 The biomass used by GM mainly consists of agricultural waste coming from the entire Chalkidiki region.

-- Thorough investigation of the possibility to fully replace the solid fossil fuels used for Rotary Kiln No 2 with LNG is already under way.
-If realized, this fuel switch would not only result in the reduction of CO2 emissions by at least 40% but render flue gas desulfurization unnecessary as well.
-Finally, the use of LNG as the main kiln fuel is expected to improve energy efficiency by at least 8%.
+- Thorough investigation of the possibility to fully replace the solid fossil fuels used in the Rotary Kilns with LNG is already under way.
+When realized, this fuel switch would not only result in the reduction of CO2 emissions by at least 40% but render flue gas desulfurization unnecessary as well.
+Finally, the use of LNG is expected to improve energy efficiency by at least 8%.

 - Systematic exploitation of the thermal energy contained in the rotary kiln flue gases to obtain proper drying of magnesite prior to magnetic beneficiation.